 We’ve all heard the word…but what does “holiness” really mean?

 Holiness means to be set apart in character, spirit, values or priorities.

 It means to be more like God.
+But the journey towards becoming more like God isn’t easy.
 Since God is holy and we are not, it’s natural that there will be tension as followers of Jesus struggle to grow, learn and mature in faith.

-When we run from God, we will be pursued.
-God will get our attention.
-And when we hit rock bottom and we’ve tried every other option – God will be right there, ready to love and guide us through the consequences of our actions.
+But you can be assured of this: when we do mess up and we’ve tried every other option – God will be right there, ready to love and guide us through the consequences of our actions.